 But not all pest control solutions involve toxic chemicals.

 So, yes, pesticides can be harmful for babies.
 But it is possible to find safer solutions that can work in family homes.
-You just need to talk to pest management experts to find the best residential pest control for your needs.
+You just need to talk to pest management experts to find the best green pest control for your needs.

 How can you approach pest control if you have kids in the house?